Volvariella surrecta

 Volvariella surrecta, commonly known as the piggyback rosegill, is an agaric fungus in the family Pluteaceae.
-Although rare, the species is widely distributed, having been reported from Asia, North America, Northern Africa, Europe, and New Zealand.
-The fungus grows as a parasite on the fruit bodies of other gilled mushrooms, usually Clitocybe nebularis.
 V. surrecta mushrooms have white or greyish silky-hairy caps up to 8 cm in diameter, and white gills that turns pink in maturity.
 The stipe, also white, is up to 9 cm long, and has a sack-like volva at its base.

+Although rare, the species is widely distributed, having been reported from Eurasia, northern Africa, North America, and New Zealand.
+The fungus grows as a parasite on the fruit bodies of other gilled mushrooms, usually Clitocybe nebularis.